craigbrinkerhoff/BIGER/README.md

 # BIKER
 "Bayesian Inference/Inversion of the K600 Evasion Rate"

-BIKER uses Bayesian inference to simultaneously estimate river channel size, roughness, and the normalized gas exchange velocity from some mass-conserved river reach.
-BIKER was developed specifically to ingest observations from the NASA/CNES/UKSA/CSA Surface Water and Ocean Topography (SWOT) mission, but can theoreitcally be used on any dataset of river width and water surface elevation measurements made along a set of mass-conserved river cross-sections.

-The academic manuscript associated with BIKER and its validation is in preperation.
-The code for developing and validing BIKER and writing the manuscript is available at https://github.com/craigbrinkerhoff/RSK600.
+BIKER enables estimation of the normalized riverine gas exchange velocity from measurements of river surface width and height/slope.
+It does so using Bayesian inference and a Hamiltonian Monte Carlo sampler to generate a posterior distribution for a gas exchange model.
+BIKER was developed in the context of the NASA/CNES/UKSA/CSA SWOT mission (https://swot.jpl.nasa.gov/mission/overview/).
+The academic manuscript associated with this model development and validation is in preperation.
+The code for developing and validing BIKER (as well as writing the manuscript in RMarkdown) is available at https://github.com/craigbrinkerhoff/RSK600.

 ## Installation
 ```